-The PPP analysis for the Eselenkei LSP SEA showed that the LSP is compliant with environmental and social obligations in relevant frameworks at local, county, national and international levels.
-Demarcation of landuse zones in the Eselenkei LSP is compliant with the landuse zones, permitted activities and landuse restrictions in the Amboseli Ecosystem Management Plan (AEMP) 2020-2030.
 The Eselenkei LSP is aligned with the Kajiado County Land Sub-Division Guidelines of 2018.
 The guidelines advocate for retention of the group ranches in their traditional state.
 Similarly, the LSP is well aligned with the Kajiado County Spatial Plan of 2019-2029.
 However, the LSP has prescribed the licensing of non-commercial harvesting of natural products (such as medicinal plants and firewood) in the pastoralism and wildlife zone but the licensing criteria has not been spelt out.
 It has also prescribed the undertaking of scientific research in the conservation and tourism development zone but the approval modalities for these activities is unclear.

 The overall impact analysis for the Eselenkei LSP including the environmental scenario building clearly showed that the negative environmental and social impacts of land sub-division in the group ranch might exceed the positive impacts.
-This observation is consistent with the findings of many scientific research studies which have been undertaken on the subject both locally and abroad.
+This observation is consistent with the findings of many scientific research studies, which have been undertaken on the subject both locally and abroad.
 Despite this, the desire of the landowners to subdivide the communal land is strong and resolute.
 This is probably due to strong desire for absolute land ownership rights by the landowners and the systemic weaknesses in the group ranch management regime including poor transparency and accountability.

 The Eselenkei LSP offers suitable landuse prescriptions for each zone as key pillars for effective planning and sustainable management of land for current and future generations.
-There's no guarantee however that these restrictions won't be challenged and violated.
+There is no guarantee however that these restrictions will not be challenged and violated.
 This eventuality can be mitigated through firm decrees and agreements among the landowners on compliance with gazetted restrictions including fines and penalties for restriction violators.